 A dog is a man's best friend.
-They come in every size and shape, so everyone can find their favorite breed.
-If you want to learn what dogs are made of and how to draw them, and also their ancestor, the wolf - check out this tutorial!
+Dogs come in every size and shape, so everyone can find their favorite breed.
+If you want to learn what dogs are made of and how to draw them—and also their ancestor, the wolf—you're in the right place.

 Let's start with the base: a dog skeleton drawing.
 To create a believable pose, you need to understand the skeletal structure of a dog first.
 The problem is there are so many breeds of dog, and they differ a lot.
-We can solve it by going back to the past, to their common ancestor - the wolf.
+We can solve it by going back to the past, to their common ancestor: the wolf.

-We can now break the complicated skeleton into something more simple and easier to remember.
+We can now break up the complicated dog skeleton drawing into something simpler and easier to remember.

 Once we've got the structure, we can create any breed from it, and a wolf's anatomy isn't different.
-Before you start building your pose though, you should first take a look at a photo reference.
+Before you start building your pose, though, you should first take a look at a photo reference.
 This is because breeds have their unique features, and you need to spot them before building a pose.
 Of course, it doesn't mean you'll need references all the time.
-You just need to understand what the differences between your breed and a wolf is, and you're set!
+You just need to understand the differences between your breed and a wolf, and you're set!

 If you want to draw a puppy, just make the head bigger.
 If it's a puppy of a large breed, it will also have unusually large paws.

-When you're sure you've learn't it, you can draw your pose.
+When you're sure you've learned it, you can draw your pose.
 This is the base of wolf anatomy drawing and dog anatomy drawing.

-To add a body to your dog you can use simplified muscle masses.
+To add a body to your dog, you can use simplified muscle masses.
 And this also applies to wolf anatomy.
-They're also all you need if you're drawing a long haired dog like the Afghan Hound - nobody will see any muscles under all that hair!
+They're also all you need if you're drawing a long-haired dog like the Afghan Hound—nobody will see any muscles under all that hair!

 In my picture, I've added simplified muscle masses for both dogs.